ebi-uniprot/protvar-fe/public/help.md

 ###### <a name="my-downloads"></a>My Downloads

 ![ProtVar My Downloads](images/my_downloads.png)
-**A** - All of the users downloads for this session will be displayed in this page.
+**A** - All of the user's downloads for this session will be displayed on this page.
 **B** - The number of downloads for this session.
 **C** - A date and time stamp when the download request was received.
 **D** - ProtVar generated ID.